nikhilr612/libmp/README.md

 ### Windows
 1. `git clone` this repository and `cd` into it
 2. Run `build_libmp_win.sh` (Bash) or `build_libmp_win.bat` (CMD, Powershell)
+    - Edit the Bazel-related environmental variables defined by the script(s) as necessary

 ## Usage